Pandemonium1986/ansible-role-init/README.md

 ## Requirements

 This role is self contained.
-He installs packages for debian, ubuntu, centos if needed.
+He installs packages for debian, ubuntu, linux mint, centos if needed.

 ## Role Variables